MMMalik/ilemandatow/packages/api/README.md

 APP_ADMIN_PASS=***
 ```

-Setup database structure by running the following command (either from project root or package root):
+Setup database structure by running the following command (either from project root or package root).
+It will also seed admin data.

 ```
-yarn db:setup // it will also seed admin data
+yarn db:setup
 ```

 Add more data by restoring backup file of preprod.
 Make sure that backup file is saved on your machine under `~/postgres/backups/ilemandatow`.
 Run the following command: